behreajj/CamZup/README.md

 ### Harmony

-The RYB color wheel is included above because popular tutorials on "Color Harmony" (or "Color Theory") often assume a subtractive red-yellow-blue color model, even in the context of digital media.
-[This](https://youtu.be/YeI6Wqn4I78) tutorial on the subject is one of the better that I've found.
-Furthermore, [Adobe Color](https://color.adobe.com/create/color-wheel) can assist you in picking harmonies.
+RYB color is included above because popular tutorials on "Color Harmony" (or "Color Theory") often assume a subtractive red-yellow-blue color model, even in the context of digital media.
+Processing defaults to additive RGB, where cyan (`#00ffff`) is the opposite of red (`#ff0000`), not green.
+This holds regardless of whether you use the `HSB` or the `RGB` [colorMode](https://processing.org/reference/colorMode_.html).

 ![Triadic](data/triadicDiagram.png)

-Processing defaults to additive RGB, where cyan (`#00ffff`) is the opposite of red (`#ff0000`), not green.
-This holds regardless of whether you use the `HSB` or the `RGB` color mode.
-The RYB wheel's limitations should be apparent from the above images.
+This RYB wheel's limitations should be apparent from the above.
 Oranges are dilated while blues are compressed.
 Brighter greens, cyans and magentas are not achievable.
 Blues and greens are desaturated.
-The hue represented by the RGB and RYB ramps above is periodic, not linear; input values to these ramps should be brought into range with `mod`, not `clamp`.
-For example, a hue of `-0.125` is the same as `0.875` except that it is a clockwise shift, not a counter-clockwise one.
+[This](https://youtu.be/YeI6Wqn4I78) tutorial on harmonies is one of the better I've found.
+Furthermore, [Adobe Color](https://color.adobe.com/create/color-wheel) can assist you in picking harmonies.

 ### Complement Mix Test